In a world awash with

 challenging to discern the right path to a healthier lifestyle.
 That's why

-we've crafted this comprehensive guide to
+we've crafted this comprehensive guide to healthy eating, designed to provide

 you with the knowledge and practical steps you need to make informed,